SteffenLm/SteffenLm/README.md

 ### [jappuccini](https://github.com/jappuccini)

-Jappuccini is a GitHub organization containing java learning content.
+Jappuccini is a GitHub organization containing Java learning content.
 It contains repositories for documentation, exercises, exams and is maintained by [appenmaier](https://github.com/appenmaier) and me.